MarwahAlaofi/marwahalaofi.github.io/_pages/research.md

 {% endif %}

-I have always been fascinated by web search engines.
-What intrigues me the most is how they continue to augment our abilities to find relevant information when navigating the growing information space — from query expansion when we fail to express ourselves to tailoring the retrieved results to meet our personal preferences.
+I have always been fascinated by web search engines and the human element they involve.
+I am interested in how individuals translate their information needs into different queries and how this influences the relevance and quality of the information they encounter.
+I examine the extent to which these often-neglected factors affect retrieval performance, with the goal of guiding the development of more realistic, user-centered methodologies and test collections.
 ---

 {% include base_path %}